Scientology and celebrities

-Recruiting and retaining Scientologist celebrities and getting them to endorse Scientology to the public at large has been important to the Church of Scientology since its early days.
+The Church of Scientology has recruited celebrities for their endorsement of Scientology as a public relations strategy.
 The organization has had a written program governing celebrity recruitment since at least 1955, when L. Ron Hubbard created "Project Celebrity", offering rewards to Scientologists who recruited targeted celebrities.
 Early interested parties included former silent-screen star Gloria Swanson and jazz pianist Dave Brubeck.
 The Scientology organization has a particular interest in international focus on wealthy businesspeople and influencers to help promote its ideals.
 A Scientology policy letter of 1976 states that "rehabilitation of celebrities who are just beyond or just approaching their prime" enables the "rapid dissemination" of Scientology.